UCAS code

 Placement year (optional)

-After your second year of study, you can choose to do a paid work placement year in the UK or overseas.
+After your second or third year of study, you can choose to do a paid work placement year in the UK or overseas.
 This lets you put your new skills to work while developing valuable links with employers.

-It’s fantastic for your CV and will really help you stand out when applying for jobs after graduation.
+It’s fantastic for your CV and will really help you stand out when applying for jobs.

 We’ll help you secure a work placement that fits your aspirations – whatever they might be.
 For example, a recent student joined an anti-poaching operation in South Africa.